grafana/grafana/docs/sources/datasources/tempo/configure-tempo-data-source.md

 ![Provisioned data source warning](/media/docs/grafana/data-sources/tempo/tempo-data-source-provisioned-error.png)

-## Set up the data source
+## Set up a data source

-To configure basic settings for the Tempo data source, complete the following steps:
+You can use these procedures to configure a new Tempo data source or to edit an existing one.

+### Create a new data source

+Follow these steps to set up a new Tempo data source:

-1. Click **Connections** in the main menu.
+1. Select **Connections** in the main menu.
 1. Enter `Tempo` in the search bar.
 1. Select **Tempo**.
-1. Click **Add new data source** in the top-right corner of the page.
+1. Select **Add new data source** in the top-right corner of the page.
 1. On the **Settings** tab, complete the **Name**, **Connection**, and **Authentication** sections.

 - Use the **Name** field to specify the name used for the data source in panels, queries, and Explore.
 Toggle the **Default** switch for the data source to be pre-selected for new panels.
 - Under **Connection**, enter the **URL** of the Tempo instance, for example, `https://example.com:4100`.
 - Complete the [**Authentication** section](#authentication).

 1. Optional: Configure other sections to add capabilities to your tracing data.
+Refer to the additional procedures for instructions.
 1. Select **Save & test**.

-This video explains how to add data sources, including Loki, Tempo, and Mimir, to Grafana and Grafana Cloud.
-Tempo data source set up starts at 4:58 in the video.

-{{< youtube id="cqHO0oYW6Ic" start="298" >}}
+### Update an existing data source

+To modify an existing Tempo data source:

+1. Select **Connections** in the main menu.
+1. Select Data sources to view a list of configured data sources.
+1. Select the Tempo data source you wish to modify.
+1. Configure or update additional sections to add capabilities to your tracing data.
+Refer to the additional procedures for instructions.
+1. After completing your updates, select **Save & test**.

 ## Authentication